gourab98/All-Resources/README.md

-<h1 align="center"> All Resources are here!</h1>
+<h1 align="center"> All Resources Are HERE!</h1>

-<h4 align="center"> Please take a moment and be grateful to all the passionate programmers who dedicatedly do their hard works to make your life easy. </h4>
+<h4 align="center"> Welcome to the "Hello World".
+Please take a moment and be grateful to all the passionate programmers who dedicatedly do their hard works to make our life easy. </h4>
  <h4 align="center"> All Hail To All The Programmers All Over The World! </h4>

 ## Contents ##